 However, there is variability in IR band region IV, particularly with regards to the position of the strongest peak.
 Only Spiniferites pachydermus exhibited the absorption pattern that most closely resembles cellulose (Pandey 1999); none of the Dee Estuary Spiniferites specimens had their strongest absorption at 1030 cm-1 (Figure 2).
-The majority of the specimens that could be speciated (S. elongatus, S. membranaceus, S. ramosus, and S. delicatus) exhibited the strongest peak at 1040 cm-1 and a second peak at 1110 cm-1.
-The cyst wall of S. belerius is the most unique in region IV in that the strongest peak is centered at 985 cm-1, but with subsequent peaks at 1040, 1110 and 1160 cm-1, similar to S. pachydermus; it is the only specimen that contains such a shifted primary absorption, and an overall broader series of absorptions, which is reflected in its position in Figure 4.
-The only other specimen with a dominant absorption in region IV not centered at 1040 cm-1 is S. ?ramosus, where it is instead centered at 1080 cm-1.
-This is more similar to many of the unspeciated Spiniferites specimens (i.e., S. spp.
+The majority of the specimens that could be speciated (Spiniferites elongatus, Spiniferites membranaceus, Spiniferites ramosus, and Spiniferites delicatus) exhibited the strongest peak at 1040 cm-1 and a second peak at 1110 cm-1.
+The cyst wall of Spiniferites belerius is the most unique in region IV in that the strongest peak is centered at 985 cm-1, but with subsequent peaks at 1040, 1110 and 1160 cm-1, similar to Spiniferites pachydermus; it is the only specimen that contains such a shifted primary absorption, and an overall broader series of absorptions, which is reflected in its position in Figure 4.
+The only other specimen with a dominant absorption in region IV not centered at 1040 cm-1 is Spiniferites ?ramosus, where it is instead centered at 1080 cm-1.
+This is more similar to many of the unspeciated Spiniferites specimens (i.e., Spiniferites spp.
 3, 4, and 5; Fig. 3) that also exhibit their strongest absorption at 1080 cm-1.
 Spiniferites spp.
 1 and 2 exhibit the dominant absorption at 1040 cm-1, which is more in line with the speciated specimens.

-All species measured from the topotype material have a more pronounced peak in the range of 1600-1705 cm-1 (region II) compared with the spectrum of S. pachydermus from the Benguela upwelling region.
+All species measured from the topotype material have a more pronounced peak in the range of 1600-1705 cm-1 (region II) compared with the spectrum of Spiniferites pachydermus from the Benguela upwelling region.
 This is probably due to environmental differences between the surface waters of the two regions.
 It has been shown for other species that different water mass conditions lead to different cyst wall chemistries (Mertens et al., 2015a).
 An analytical factor cannot be fully ruled out, however, although limited published data using a chitin standard (described in Bogus et al., 2014) comparing spectra produced in the respective laboratories demonstrated that the spectra were comparable.

-It is clear from both the morphological examination and chemical analysis that S. delicatus, S. belerius, and S. membranaceus are quite distinct (Plates 3, 4 and 8, Fig. 4).
-The chemical composition of S. elongatus suggests that it is most similar to S. membranaceus, and that S. ramosus and S. ?ramosus are most similar to each other (Fig. 4).
-In conjunction with the morphological determination for S. ramosus and S. ?ramosus, it is possible that they are, in fact, the same species (S. ramosus); unfortunately, it is not currently possible to be conclusive regarding this.
+It is clear from both the morphological examination and chemical analysis that Spiniferites delicatus, Spiniferites belerius, and Spiniferites membranaceus are quite distinct (Plates 3, 4 and 8, Fig. 4).
+The chemical composition of Spiniferites elongatus suggests that it is most similar to Spiniferites membranaceus, and that Spiniferites ramosus and Spiniferites ?ramosus are most similar to each other (Fig. 4).
+In conjunction with the morphological determination for Spiniferites ramosus and Spiniferites ?ramosus, it is possible that they are, in fact, the same species (Spiniferites ramosus); unfortunately, it is not currently possible to be conclusive regarding this.

 If the visually defined species’ cyst wall chemistries are used as a guide, there is some indication that dinosporin composition can constrain the unspeciated Spiniferites specimens.
 This is particularly evident for S. spp.
-2, as it plots very close to S. ramosus and close to S. ?ramosus, suggesting that this specimen may not be a different species, and that the difficulty of its morphological classification is caused by the wide range in morphological variability.
-However, the other unspeciated Spiniferites specimens seem to cluster nearer to each other with S. spp.
-4 and 1 and S. spp.
+2, as it plots very close to Spiniferites ramosus and close to Spiniferites ?ramosus, suggesting that this specimen may not be a different species, and that the difficulty of its morphological classification is caused by the wide range in morphological variability.
+However, the other unspeciated Spiniferites specimens seem to cluster nearer to each other with Spiniferites spp.
+4 and 1 and Spiniferites spp.
 3 and 5 showing greater proximity (Fig. 4).
-This could indicate that each of these couples are a different species, or that all four represent morphological variations of the same species.
+This could indicate that each of these couples is a different species, or that all four represent morphological variations of the same species.
 It is currently not possible to determine this, but it is clear that their dinosporins are different from the speciated Spiniferites.
 The cyst wall chemistry also demonstrates the ambiguity in defining species of this genus.

 5. Conclusions